bu-ist/bu-responsive-block-starter/README.md

 Please take note that this repository makes no assumptions about whether your block will be inside a theme or plugin, and it is up to you to move this code to the proper place for your project.

+## Checklist

+- [ ] Grab a copy of this code and move it to your theme or plugin
+- [ ] Search for `burbs` in the folder and replace it with your namespace
+- [ ] Remove any unnecessary code (variations, core styles, etc)